Client Libraries

 Schema-less Write | Supported | Supported | Supported | Supported | Supported | Supported | Supported |

-- Regardless of the programming language connector chosen, it is recommended for database applications using TDengine version 2.0 and above to establish an independent connection for each thread, or to establish a connection pool based on threads, to avoid interference of the "USE statement" state variable among threads (however, the connection's query and write operations are thread-safe).
+- Regardless of the programming language connector used, for TDengine TSDB version 2.0 and above, it is recommended that each thread of a database application establishes an independent connection or creates a thread-based connection pool.
+This avoids mutual interference of the "USE statement" state within the connection between threads (however, the connection's query and write operations are thread-safe).

 Install Client Driver